Skip to Content

 Yorktown Village is small but has an appealing riverfront shopping area and beach (above) called Yorktown Landing.

-We didn’t get a chance to swim, to our chagrin, but we visited more than once and enjoyed wading, walking and digging on the sand and watching th tour boats sail in and out.
+We didn’t get a chance to swim, to our chagrin, but we visited more than once and enjoyed wading, walking and digging on the sand and watching the tour boats sail in and out.

-8. Enjoy Good Southern Food
+8. Enjoy Good Southern Food:

 You can find lots of good local food and locally brewed beer in the restaurants around Williamsburg and Yorktown.
 We went out of our way to have lunch at the Old Chickahominy House anyway, and it was worth it.